newriive/newriive-app/CONTRIBUTING.md

 - Fork the repository and clone your fork.
 - Create a new branch for your feature or bugfix: `git checkout -b my-feature`
 - Install dependencies: `npm install`
+- Copy environment variables: `cp .env.example .env.local` and update as needed.
 - Make your changes and commit them with clear messages.
 - Push your branch and open a Pull Request (PR) against `main`.

 ## Code Style

 - Use 2 spaces for indentation (see `.editorconfig`).
-- Use Prettier and ESLint if configured.
+- Use Prettier and ESLint (configured in the project).
 - Write clear, concise comments for complex code.
+- Place reusable UI in the `components/` directory.

 ## Pull Requests

 - Fill out the PR template.
 - Ensure your branch is up to date with `main` before opening a PR.
-- Add tests for new features or bug fixes.
+- Add or update tests for new features or bug fixes.
 - Make sure all tests and lints pass before submitting.

 ## Reporting Issues